Blogging is sweet if you do it well, but it can be challenging to become a successful blogger in Nigeria.

 You attract more audience

-For example, before I started blogging/Youtube, I was on less than 2000 followers, now I’m on 12.5M, sorry I mean 12.5K; GLORY TO GOD because we are moving forward.
+For example, before I started blogging/Youtube, I was on less than 2000 followers, and now I’m on 12.5M, sorry I mean 12.5K; GLORY TO GOD because we are moving forward.

 You actually help people